 One of the most fun things to do in Koh Samui is joining a day trip out to the stunning Ang Thong Marine Park.
 This archipelago consists of 42 pristine islands with towering limestone mountains and postcard-worthy beaches.

 Most tours to Ang Thong include a visit to the Emerald Lagoon, chilling out on the beach, and a bit of snorkeling/kayaking.
 You’ll likely spot some wildlife on land and in the sea on this trip, including dusky langurs and hawksbill turtles.

 Ang Thong is just a short boat ride away from Koh Samui, and just about every tour operator on the island can get you set up on a trip there.
-The going rate for these tours is around $50-60 per person, including lunch, hotel transfer, food, snorkelling equipment and more.
+The going rate for these tours is around $60 per person, including lunch, hotel transfer, food, snorkelling equipment and more.
 Check out this highly-rated day tour for details, or this amazing sunset cruise!

 6. Take a Hike

 If you can pull yourself out of your beach lounger, there are some great opportunities for hiking in Koh Samui.
 While the coastline has been developed for tourism, much of the island remains untouched jungle.

 There are countless options for hikes on Koh Samui, from relatively easy and short trails leading to rushing waterfalls to steep and strenuous hikes up to some fantastic viewpoints.
 After a tough, sweaty hike, you’ll have earned that ice-cold Chang beer and that tasty bowl of Pad Thai!